Julie’s story may be like yours. She discovered the benefits of aquatic rehabilitation through her own recovery needs.

 - Participated in 5 day research conference “Piecing Together the Pain Puzzle”, July 2015 , Rhode Island

 Julie has recently successfully completed the Therapeutic Pain Specialist Certification.
 This certification is the first of its’ kind in the country focusing on the latest pain research with new treatment options.
-Pain Education and being a part of the solution to the opioid epidemic is Julie’s passion.
+Therapeutic Pain Education and finding solutions to the opioid epidemic is Julie’s passion.
 She believes the more education a client receives, the more successful the recovery process to achieve a better quality of life.
-She believes in treating the client as a whole, with the goal of empowering each individual with the education and tools necessary to achieve a better quality of life.

 Julie’s recommended reading on Chronic Pain: